Rony-C/madra-soft-power-weather/readme.md

 Add Unit testing, validate in and output, data types, etc.
 Add a CLI menu for user to pick from selection of actions Add input sanitation and validation, null handling
+Add more relevant and nuanced queries that can be manipulated by end user

 <h2>Postman Collection Included</h2>